-App Onboarding is the process that makes your users familiar with your app.
+App onboarding is the process that makes users familiar with your app.

-This is what I’ve defined in my former article, but it’s just half of the truth.
-App Onboarding isn’t limited to showing your users where the benefits of your app are or which functionalities you offer.
+If you’re interested in reading more about this definition of it, check this article out.
+However, it’s just half the truth.
+App onboarding isn’t limited to showing your users where the benefits of your app are or which functionalities you offer.

-“…think of onboarding as the step of activation, so getting the user to the AHA moment.”
-By David Jones, CEO Pointzi
+“…think of onboarding as the step of activation, so getting the user to the AHA moment.” — David Jones, Pointzi’s CEO

 Listen to your audience and experiment with different processes and versions to find the perfect onboarding process for your users.

-In this article, I’ll show you the onboarding process from LinkedIn.
+In this article, we’ll show you the onboarding process from LinkedIn.

 What is LinkedIn?